Java-Archive/vaadin-dev-environment/README.md

 Make sure that you are using the external IP from the Docker Host.
 In my case it is a **192.168.0.100:5500**

+### DNS
+With the DNS-Proxy you will get a service, that will add dynamically all containers into the DNS.
+So, resolving container-names will be easier.
+But this is still **experimental** in this stack.
+So, it could be removed again.

 ### Nexus
 For every build inside a fresh Docker Container, you will need the